 The pairing of sweet and spicy exists in most worldly cuisines.
-We all know Texas is its own country, lol, so we like to do thing a little bit different down here ??.
-Adding spice ?️ to food is a given for us, but that does not mean we are trying to burn ? someone’s mouth out with spice.
-That just doesn’t make sense for many peoples tastes.
-It’s about the balancing act of flavor-to-spice, but to be a supporting member of the recipe, not the lead role.
+We all know Texas is its own country, lol, so we like to do things a little bit differently down here??.
+Adding spice to food is a given for us, but that does not mean we are trying to burn someone's mouth out with spice.
+That just doesn’t make sense for many people's tastes.
+It's about the balancing act of flavor-to-spice, but to be a supporting member of the recipe, not the lead role.

 What ingredients are we using that makes this a TEXAS recipe?